emilio2hd/myinterviews/README.md

 The goal of this app is to manage job applications, interviews, cover letters and feedbacks.

 ![Template](./docs/images/interviews.png)
-Do you wanna see the demo?
-[Click here!](https://myinterviews.herokuapp.com/)

 # Development
 Run `rails s` to run the api.